 A mains supply disconnection device must be provided to isolate this amplifier from the mains supply source.
 Either a plug/socket outlet or a two-pole isolation switch must be used as the mains supply disconnection device, and it must be easily accessible.

-The connector on the amplifier must not be used to disconnect the amplifier when powered.
+The connector on the amplifier is NOT suitable, and must not be used to disconnect the amplifier when powered.